How operating works

 Mark shipped, get paid.

 When the build is live, flip the project to 'shipped' in admin with the production URL.
-Build fee invoice goes out the same day; Stripe pays you 80% on the next payout cycle (Mondays).
-Project drops into retainer mode.
+The build fee, collected from the client at signup, releases the same day, and Stripe pays you 80% on the next payout cycle (Mondays).
+The client's monthly starts, and the project drops into retainer mode.

 • Build fee paid within 7 days of shipping